JetBrains/guide/site/go/tips/generate-a-test-for-an-element/index.md

 ---
 date: 2020-02-05
-title: Generate a test for an element
+title: Generate a Test for an Element
 topics:
   - editing
   - go